5 of Camelback’s Hottest New Application Tips

 5. Get someone to review your application

-Ask your auntie, life partner, or a trusted friend (Sparky?) to review your application before you submit it.
+Ask your aunt, life partner, or a trusted friend (Sparky?) to review your application before you submit it.
 Having both someone who understands your product or service and someone who doesn’t understand it review your application can really improve the quality of your application.
 While our main concern is your venture idea, a review of your application for spelling and grammar shows us that you’ve taken time on your application.